trustcaptcha/trustcaptcha-samples/README.md

    2. NodeJS with Express
    3. Java with Spring
    4. Kotlin with Spring
-   4. Groovy with Spring
+   5. Groovy with Spring
-   4. Scala with Spring
+   6. Scala with Spring
-   5. Go
+   7. Go
+   8. Rust with Actix Web
 3. **Fullstack**
     1. Plain JavaScript with Spring and Thymeleaf
     2. PHP